karleypetracca/GameScope/README.md

-## Project: "Game Releases" (name to be updated!)
+## GameScope
-Site allows a user to input a date and see what games will be released during that time.
-Functionality will be extended provided time is available!
+GameScope allows a user to input a date and see what games will be released during that time.
+Additional functionality will be made available as time permits.

 ## Created by: